 The instructor is a Registered Teacher in the Michael Wilcox (author of Blue and Yellow Don’t Make Green) School of Color.
 The Wilcox method saves money on paint and time in finding the color you need!
 Features introduction to color theory, video presentation and hands on exercises.
 Discussion will also include lightfastness, color schemes, and literal/interpretive use of color.
-Bring your lunch. *$10.00 Materials fee is paid directly to instructor.
+Color theory applies to all color media.
+No matter your medium, this class will help you understand how to mix to get the right color with less trial and error.
+A $10.00 materials fee is paid directly to instructor.

 After drawing, the most important aspect of your watercolor is value and color.
 Come to this workshop and get an intensive learning experience in both subjects.
 We will learn the color wheel, how to mix colors using a limited number of colors, discover the beauty of "grays," and how to translate value into color.
 We will not be painting any subject matter in this workshop, so just bring your curiosity, desire to produce great art and the items on the materials list.

 Tired of paying to have your watercolors matted, framed and put under "glass"?
 This demonstration will show you how you can avoid that cost and/or the frustration by mounting and protecting your watercolor, giving you a beautiful presentation for your work.
 As this is a process with time for drying, there will be no hands on work, but only demonstration.
 You will leave with written instructions and a supply list so you can try it at home.